andreaskontogiannis/andreaskontogiannis.github.io/_pages/research.md

 > *What is the computational complexity of avoiding strict saddle points both in unconstrained and constrained non-convex optimization?*

 #### _<font color="blue">Our contribution and its significance</font>_
 We proved that the problem is *PLS-complete* both in constrained [(arXiv 2026)](https://arxiv.org/abs/2604.02285) and unconstrained [(ICML 2024)](https://openreview.net/forum?id=t8WDBcegae) optimization; thereby resolving important open questions in the field.
-Our results imply that unless PLS $\subseteq$ PPAD (which is widely believed to do so), there exists no iterative algorithm with a continuous, efficiently implementable update rule (such as Gradient Descent or Newton's method) for finding SOSPs!
+Our results imply that unless PLS $\subseteq$ PPAD (which is widely believed not to hold), there exists no iterative algorithm with a continuous, efficiently implementable update rule (such as Gradient Descent or Newton's method) for finding SOSPs!
 Last but not least, our result in the constrained setting yields the first problem defined in a compact domain to be shown PLS-complete beyond the canonical <span style="font-variant: small-caps;">Real-LocalOpt</span>.

 **GT**: Our goal is to study the computational complexity of finding equilibria in structured games, with a particular interest in *Markov games*; i.e., the game-theoretic framework capturing the problem of multi-agent reinforcement learning.
 The ultimate goal here is to identify the computational barriers of computing equilibria in such games and explore structured settings where we can provably escape the PPAD-hardness inherent in general normal-form games.